Habitability

 Move-In Day Photograph — May 1, 2022 at 11:39 AM

-A photograph taken by the tenants thirty-nine minutes after arriving at the property on move-in day documents established black mold colonies inside the under-sink kitchen cabinet.
+A photograph taken by the tenants thirty-nine minutes after arriving at the property documents established black mold colonies inside the under-sink kitchen cabinet.
 The colonies are mature — consistent with months or years of development, not days.
 The mold radiates from the drain pipe connection area and covers the rear wall of the cabinet.

 Prior Tenant Notice